Dharmaguptaka Vinaya

 Saṅghādisesa 17

-If a bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: ‘The sangha has desires, anger, fear, and delusion,’ the bhikkhunīs should admonish her thus: ‘Younger sister, don’t delight in quarreling, don’t hold on to a dispute without remembering correctly, and don’t later out of anger say: “The sangha has desires, anger, fear, and delusion.”
-The sangha doesn’t have desires, anger, fear, and delusion.
-You yourself have desires, anger, fear, and delusion.’
+If a bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: ‘The sangha has desire, anger, fear, and delusion,’ the bhikkhunīs should admonish her thus: ‘Younger sister, don’t delight in quarreling, don’t hold on to a dispute without remembering correctly, and don’t later out of anger say: “The sangha has desire, anger, fear, and delusion.”
+The sangha doesn’t have desire, anger, fear, and delusion.
+You yourself have desire, anger, fear, and delusion.’
 If when the bhikkhunīs admonish that bhikkhunī, she holds firmly on to it and doesn’t give it up, the bhikkhunīs should admonish her three times to give up this matter.
 If she gives it up by the third time, it’s fine.
 If not, that bhikkhunī commits an offense that should be given up after three admonishments, a saṅghādisesa.

 Venerable sisters, I’ve recited the 17 saṅghādisesa rules; nine immediate offenses and eight after the third admonishment.
 If a bhikkhunī has broken any of these rules, she should undergo mānatta for half a month in both assemblies.
 After undergoing mānatta, the rehabilitation remains to be done.
 One should rehabilitate that bhikkhunī in both assemblies, with 40 persons.
 If there’s even one person less than a group of 40 to rehabilitate that bhikkhunī, that bhikkhunī’s offense hasn’t been cleared, and the bhikkhunīs are also to be criticized.
 This is the procedure.